johnbeve/PHI-696/Project 4/JV-README.md

 **Problem 7-1.**

 Setup prompt
 - List all of the people who have been president in the United States of America.
-The ontology does not have a 'president' class but rather a 'PresidentRole' that the individual bears.
+The ontology does not have a 'president' class, but rather a 'PresidentRole' that the individual bears.
 Be careful to stipulate that the role has presidential authority in the United States.
 - Who has been a president of the USA at some time?

 ```